nus-cs2103-AY1718S1/addressbook-level4/collated/test/kenpaxtonlim.md

      * of the selected person, and the model related components equal to the current model.
      * These verifications are done by
      * {@code AddressBookSystemTest#assertApplicationDisplaysExpected(String, String, Model)}.<br>
-     * Also verifies that the command box has the default style class and the status bar remain unchanged.
+     * Also verifies that the command box has the default style class remains unchanged.
 The resulting
      * browser url and selected card will be verified if the current selected card and the card at
      * {@code expectedSelectedCardIndex} are different.
      * @see AddressBookSystemTest#assertApplicationDisplaysExpected(String, String, Model)